Tautulli/Tautulli/README.md

 ## License
 This is free software under the GPL v3 open source license.
 Feel free to do with it what you wish, but any modification must be open sourced.
 A copy of the license is included.

+This software includes Highsoft software libraries which you may freely distribute for non-commercial use.
+Commerical users must licence this software, for more information visit https://shop.highsoft.com/faq/non-commercial#non-commercial-redistribution.